 "Really?
 Come on, give me the fish."

-We had to laugh at that commentary.
-Yeah, sure buddy, we're surprised he didn't just let go and swim away after that.
-We're disappointed the video cut off.
-We wanted to see what happened next.
-Even if that gator did let go, we imagine the fish is dead after getting chomped by those big teeth, making any victory in getting it back a hollow one.
+We're disappointed the video cut off, as even if that gator did let go, we imagine the fish is dead after getting chomped by those big teeth, making any victory in getting it back a hollow one.

-It's times like this that I think about how fishing in the Midwest for bass isn't so bad.
-Sure, the fish may be much smaller than Florida, but I get to enjoy my bass fishing without having to worry about hungry gators.
-Anything that can eat my fish or me isn't invited or welcome on my fishing trips.
+It's videos like these that make me appreciate my fishing conditions out here in the Midwest.
+Sure, the fish may be smaller than they are in Florida, but I get to enjoy my time on the water without having to worry about animals that can eat my fish or me.

 Be safe out there and always keep your eyes peeled the next time you're fishing in alligator country!